 Is It Worth Getting Chase Sapphire Preferred?

-With a bonus of 60,000 points, it’s definitely worth it to get the Chase Sapphire Preferred.
+It’s definitely worth it to get the Chase Sapphire Preferred.
 The income you need for the Chase Sapphire Preferred seems to be an annual income above $25,000 to qualify for the minimum $5,000 spending limit.
-However, the typical applicant appears to have an annual income above $50,000.
-This is more in line with the national average.
-It also makes it easier to justify the $95 annual fee and make several trips to utilize the card benefits.
+However, the typical applicant appears to have an annual income above $50,000, which is more in line with the national average.
+This makes it easier to justify the $95 annual fee and make several trips to utilize the card benefits.